MarkRabey/react-flags/README.md

 ## Future Versions

-React Native Flags is in active development with new features planned or being considered:
+React Flags is in active development with new features planned or being considered:

 - Additional variants, including a `3d` style
 - Color variants - currently planning to offer color or black and white